 Ash trees are prone to borers.
 In some parts of California, ash whitefly is a problem; these chalky white, 1/8-in.-long insects colonize in patches on leaf undersides.
 Outbreaks are usually controlled by natural enemies; avoid spraying with broad-spectrum insecticides, which are likely to wipe out these beneficial predators.Fraxinus uhdei

 Native to Mexico and a favorite in Southern California and low-elevation deserts.
-Grows fast to 25–30 ft. tall in 10 years; reaches 40 ft. in 20 years and may eventually attain 70–80 ft. or taller.
+This evergreen to semievergreen tree grows fast to 25–30 ft. tall in 10 years; reaches 40 ft. in 20 years and may eventually attain 70–80 ft. or taller.
 Upright, narrow tree about 15 ft. wide when young; eventually takes on a spreading form as it grows older (may reach 60 ft. wide at maturity).
-Leaves divided into five to nine glossy dark green, finely tooth-edged leaflets about 4 in. long.
+Leaves are divided into five to nine glossy dark green, finely tooth-edged leaflets about 4 in. long.
 Foliage may burn if subjected to hot winds.

-In mildest climates, leaves hold on through winter; in colder areas, tree loses most or all of its foliage, but leafless period often lasts only for a short time.
-Sharp frosts may kill branch tips; tree will suffer serious damage at 15°F/ –9°C or lower.
+In the mildest climates, leaves hold on through winter; in colder areas, the tree loses most or all of its foliage, but the leafless period often lasts only for a short time.
+Sharp frosts may kill branch tips; tree will suffer serious damage at 15°F/–9°C or lower.

 A single large trunk rises 6–10 ft. tall (after 10 years), topped by a single crown of gray-gree...

 Big, dramatic plant, to 5 ft. tall and 10 ft. wide, with wide, fleshy, gray-green leaves that are fine...